 The bill amends K.S.A.
-65-1119 to update the requirements for state approval of nursing schools in Kansas.
-It removes the term "maximum" regarding education levels for instructors and specifies that faculty must possess a nursing or directly related medical degree that is at least one level more advanced than the degree awarded by the program in which they are teaching.
+65-1119 to establish new requirements for nursing schools seeking state approval.
+It removes the term "maximum" regarding education levels for instructors and instead specifies that faculty must possess a nursing or directly related medical degree that is at least one level more advanced than the degree awarded by the program in which they are teaching.
 Additionally, the bill clarifies that the board shall not require additional or more advanced credentials for faculty.
-The approval process for nursing schools is also streamlined, with institutions required to submit applications and annual fees to maintain their approval status.
+The approval process for nursing schools is also streamlined, with institutions required to submit applications and proof of compliance with standards set by the board, along with an application fee.

 {As Amended by House Committee of the Whole}: 65-1119